 The backup and restore procedures are performed from the command shell that is established through the use of the Linux Rescue CD.
-The ISO image for the Red Hat EL Rescue CD (RHEL4-U5-i386-ES-disc1.iso or RHEL-5.1-server-i386-disc1.iso) is available from Technical Support, and must be burned onto a CD-ROM.
+The ISO image for the Red Hat EL Rescue CD (RHEL-5.2-server-i386-disc1.iso) is available from Technical Support, and must be burned onto a CD-ROM.